thautwarm/plfp/view-point-from-research-side/Lamu0.md

 - interpretation (from a separate view of compiler)
 - `SYM` (from the view of routine implementation in OCaml)
 - algebra (from a view of mathematics)
-- compiler phrase(from an overall view from compiler)
+- compiler phase(from an overall view from compiler)

 ## Background

 The steps through `type repr` to the executable low level instructions are complex:
-Usually, a phrase `A` should be performed prior to some phrase `B`, so `B` depends on `A`.
+Usually, a phase `A` should be performed prior to some phase `B`, so `B` depends on `A`.

-For instance, if the last phrase is back end code generation, it for sure depends on all of other phrases.
+For instance, if the last phase is back end code generation, it for sure depends on all of other phases.

 ```
 A -> B -> ... -> C